adaptBit/AudioVisualizer/README.md

 ```bash
 http://localhost:3000
 ```
 Click the "Browse File" to input music/drop it from your PC.
 You can drop image to all area beside music drop zone on the left to change the background image.
-Use the music controller to play, pause, stop, and rewind the audio.
+Use the music controller to play, pause, stop, skip, shuffle and rewind the audio.

 ## Contributing: